Anuraj0124/combine_pdf/README.md

 ## Known Limitations

-Quick rundown:
+Quick rundown by the creator([boazsegev](https://github.com/boazsegev)) himself:

-* When reading PDF Forms, some form data might be lost.
+- When reading PDF Forms, some form data might be lost.
 I tried fixing this to the best of my ability, but I'm not sure it all works just yet.

-* When combining PDF Forms, form data might be unified.
+- When combining PDF Forms, form data might be unified.
 I couldn't fix this because this is how PDF forms work (filling a field fills in the data in any field with the same name), but frankly, I kinda liked the issue... it's almost a feature.

-* When unifying the same TOC data more then once, one of the references will be unified with the other (meaning that if the pages look the same, both references will link to the same page instead of linking to two different pages).
+- When unifying the same TOC data more than once, one of the references will be unified with the other (meaning that if the pages look the same, both references will link to the same page instead of linking to two different pages).
 You can fix this by adding content to the pages before merging the PDF files (i.e. add empty text boxes to all the pages).

-* Some links and data (URL links and PDF "Named Destinations") are stored at the root of a PDF and they aren't linked back to from the page.
-Keeping this information requires merging the PDF objects rather then their pages.
+- Some links and data (URL links and PDF "Named Destinations") are stored at the root of a PDF and they aren't linked back to the page.
+Keeping this information requires merging the PDF objects rather than their pages.

   Some links will be lost when ripping pages out of PDF files and merging them with another PDF.

-* Some encrypted PDF files (usually the ones you can't view without a password) will fail quietly instead of noisily.
+- Some encrypted PDF files (usually the ones you can't view without a password) will fail quietly instead of noisily.
 If you prefer to choose the noisy route, you can specify the `raise_on_encrypted` option using `CombinePDF.load(pdf_file, raise_on_encrypted: true)` which will raise a `CombinePDF::EncryptionError`.

-* Sometimes the CombinePDF will raise an exception even if the PDF could be parsed (i.e., when PDF optional content exists)...
+- Sometimes the CombinePDF will raise an exception even if the PDF could be parsed (i.e., when PDF optional content exists)...
 I find it better to err on the side of caution, although for optional content PDFs an exception is avoidable using `CombinePDF.load(pdf_file, allow_optional_content: true)`.

-* The CombinePDF gem runs recursive code to both parse and format the PDF files.
-Hence, PDF files that have heavily nested objects, as well as those that where combined in a way that results in cyclic nesting, might explode the stack - resulting in an exception or program failure.
+- The CombinePDF gem runs recursive code to both parse and format the PDF files.
+Hence, PDF files that have heavily nested objects, as well as those that were combined in a way that results in cyclic nesting, might explode the stack - resulting in an exception or program failure.

 CombinePDF is written natively in Ruby and should (presumably) work on all Ruby platforms that follow Ruby 2.0 compatibility.

-However, PDF files are quite complex creatures and no guaranty is provided.
+However, PDF files are quite complex creatures and no guarantee is provided.

 For example, PDF Forms are known to have issues and form data might be lost when attempting to combine PDFs with filled form data (also, forms are global objects, not page specific, so one should combine the whole of the PDF for any data to have any chance of being preserved).